Total Credits: 2 including 1 AOA Category 1-A Credit(s), 1 AMA PRA Category 1 Credit(s)™

 |Fireside Chat - Power Point (2.6 MB)||16 Pages||Available after Purchase|

 Dr. Michael Brown is a graduate of the Kirksville College of Osteopathic Medicine.
 He completed his medical residency in Family and Community Medicine at Truman Medical Centers.
 Currently, he works for Meritas Health in North Kansas City, where he practices family medicine.
 Dr. Brown has held many positions within the American Osteopathic Association and the Missouri Association of Osteopathic Physicians and Surgeons, and currently serves on the MAOPS board where he holds the office of President-Elect.
-He lives in Smithville, MO with his wife and five children.
-He discloses that he has no relevant financial relationships with any organization producing, marketing, reselling or distributing health care goods or services consumed by, or used on, patients relative to the content of his presentations.
+He lives in Smithville, MO with his wife and six children.

 Jason Haxton, MA, DO (h.c.) has been the director of the Museum of Osteopathic Medicine since January 2001.
 Besides managing the Museum that was created in 1934, he makes multiple international trips each year (Belgium, Russia, Germany, Japan, New Zealand, Australia, Canada, Portugal, Spain, Sweden, Brazil and the UK) to provide lectures, historic research materials and promote the principles of osteopathic medicine through exhibits for osteopaths globally.
 At A.T.
 Still University in Kirksville he keeps a busy schedule teaching medical students and welcoming guests from around the world to the museum.
 His leadership at the Museum was recognized as an American Osteopathic Association (AOA) Shining STAR organization for its work promoting the osteopathic profession worldwide.